Make a difference to Singapore’s 5G ecosystem with your 5G-enabled solution today!

 Submission of applications for grant open from 20 January 2021

 If you are a Singapore registered company or part of partnership consortium with an impactful 5G-enabled solution looking to go commercial, this is your chance!

 - indicate a significant value and impact to enterprises and industry.

 - include the operationalisation plan, commercialisation plan and business model of the 5G-enabled solutions.

 IMDA will support up to 70% of qualifying costs for approved projects.

-The Programme is open for applications from 20 January 2021.
+The 5G Innovation Programme in Singapore is open for applications from 20 January 2021.

 To strengthen Singapore’s competitiveness enabled by a robust and advanced connectivity backbone, IMDA’s 5G Innovation Programme will be supporting and encouraging enterprises and industries to adopt and implement new 5G applications in live operating environment.

-The programme will also be supporting solution providers and technology developers commercialising 5G solutions, by making the benefits of 5G more accessible to companies, focusing on:
+The 5G Innovation Programme will also be supporting solution providers and technology developers commercialising 5G solutions, by making the benefits of 5G more accessible to companies, focusing on: